siddhu33/strava-visualizer/README.md

 The script will use the tokens in `tokens.json` to auth or re-authenticate itself if the access token has expired.

+You can look at Strava's own [documentation](https://developers.strava.com/docs/getting-started/) to find out how to get a client id/secret.
 ## Shell Args

 ```shell